MileHacker Logo

 • Local non-Amish communities may have small performance venues or seasonal events.

-• Ohio Central Railroad System (Sugarcreek/Dover): Offers scenic train trips and historical context.
+• Ohio Central Railroad System (Sugarcreek/Dover): Offers a picturesque train journey trips and historical context.

 Unique Cultural Aspects

-• Victorian House Museum: In Millersburg, a beautifully restored mansion showing 19th-century furnishings.
+• Victorian A Museum in a house: In Millersburg, a beautifully restored mansion showing 19th-century furnishings.

-• Explore Historic Downtown Millersburg to admire its architecture and local shops.
+• Explore Historic Downtown Millersburg to admire its construction and local shops.

 Essential Sightseeing Reminders